Bleeding Disorders Treatment: Types of Venous Access

 Peripheral Venous Access

-Peripheral venous access involves infusing into the peripheral veins.
-Peripheral veins are veins away from the central part of the body, such as in the arms or hands.
-Peripheral venous access is strongly encouraged in the MASAC Recommendations, if veins are adequate and if the patient is old enough.1
+Peripheral venous access involves infusing into the peripheral veins.1,2 Peripheral veins are veins away from the central part of the body, such as in the arms or hands.
+Peripheral venous access is strongly encouraged in the MASAC Recommendations, if veins are adequate and if the patient is old enough.3

 Central Venous Access

-Central venous access refers to infusing factor and other medications into large veins near the heart.
-Central venous access devices (CVADs) are medical devices, inserted by a doctor, that allow factor and other medications to be delivered into one of these large veins.
+Central venous access refers to infusing factor and other medications into large veins in the chest.
+Central venous access devices (CVADs) are medical devices, inserted by a doctor, that allow factor and other medications to be delivered into one of these large veins.1,3

-A bleeding disorder healthcare professional may recommend CVADs for a young child, because small veins and lack of cooperation can make repeated needlesticks difficult.1 CVADs may also be useful when urgent infusions are needed.
-Once a CVAD is implanted in the body, it may be used to administer factor over extended time periods1.
+A bleeding disorder healthcare professional may recommend CVADs for a young child, because small veins and lack of cooperation can make repeated needlesticks difficult.3 CVADs may also be useful when urgent infusions are needed.
+Once a CVAD is implanted in the body, it may be used to administer factor over extended time periods3.

-For all of these reasons, the MASAC Recommendations suggest that CVADs be used only when peripheral access is not feasible and only for as long as medically necessary.1
+For all of these reasons, it is recommended that CVADs be used only when peripheral access is not feasible and only for as long as medically necessary.3

 - MASAC Recommendations Regarding Central Venous Access Devices Including Ports and Passports.
 National Hemophilia Foundation. https://www.hemophilia.org/Researchers-Healthcare-Providers/Medical-and-Scientific-Advisory-Council-MASAC/MASAC-Recommendations/MASAC-Recommendations-Regarding-Central-Venous-Access-Devices-Including-Ports-and-Passports.
 Accessed January 26, 2017.